aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/slide/_index.md

 ```

-Returns a Thumbnail Bitmap object with specified size.
+Returns a Thumbnail Image object with specified size.

 --------------------